anchoranalysis/anchor-plugins/anchor-plugin-image/README.md

-# anchor-plugin-annotation
+# anchor-plugin-image

-Plugins for annotating images.
+Plugins for image-related operations.

 ## What is Anchor?